lanagarmire/DeepProg/docs/usage_advanced.md

 ```

 After the embedding step, DeepProg is computing by default the individual feature contribution toward survival using univariate Cox-PH model (`feature_selection_usage='individual'`).
-Alternatively, DeepProg can select features linked to survival using a l1-penalized multivariate Cox-PH model (`feature_selection_usage='individual'lasso'`).
+Alternatively, DeepProg can select features linked to survival using a l1-penalized multivariate Cox-PH model (`feature_selection_usage={'individual', 'lasso'}`).
 Finally if the option `feature_surv_analysis` is parsed as False, DeepProg will skip the survival feature selection step.

 ```python
 # Example using l1-penalized Cox-PH for selecting new survival features.